 About our partners

 The cluster is composed by complementary partners with a shared interest.
-Our partners involve:
+Our partners include:

-The cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras), Solo (Indonesia) and Da Nang (Vietnam)
+The cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras), Solo (Indonesia), Da Nang (Vietnam) and Arusha (Tanzania).

 Networks like the RUAF Foundation, a global partnership on sustainable Urban Agriculture and Food Systems, and RIMISP, the Latin American Centre for Rural Development.